electron/electron/docs/api/app.md

     Linux.
   * `secureDnsMode` String (optional) - Can be "off", "automatic" or "secure".
     Configures the DNS-over-HTTP mode.
 When "off", no DoH lookups will be performed.
-When "automatic", DoH lookups will be peformed first if DoH is available, and insecure DNS lookups will be performed as a fallback.
+When "automatic", DoH lookups will be performed first if DoH is available, and insecure DNS lookups will be performed as a fallback.
 When "secure", only DoH lookups will be performed.
 Defaults to "automatic".
   * `secureDnsServers` String[]&#32;(optional) - A list of DNS-over-HTTP